hunteke/temoa/docs/source/Documentation.rst

 :math:`{LLN}_{t \in T,v \in P}`

-Temoa differs from many EEO models by giving the modeler the ability to separate the loan lifetime from the useful life of the technology.
+Temoa differs from many energy system models by giving the modeler the ability to separate the loan lifetime from the useful life of the technology.
 This parameter specifies the length of the loan associated with investing in a process, in years.
 If not specified, the default is 30 years.